dbbs-lab/bsb-core/docs/cli/intro.rst

 Introduction
 ############

-The command line interface is composed of a collection of pluggable commands.
 Open up your favorite terminal and enter the ``bsb --help`` command to verify you correctly installed the software.